A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Taxonomy of Multi-modal Conversational Emotion Recognition Algorithms

 where $\boldsymbol{W}^{(l)}$ is the learnable parameters, $\tilde{A}=A +I_n$, $I_n$ is the identity matrix, $\tilde{\boldsymbol{D}}_{ii}=\sum_j\tilde{a}_{ij}$. $\boldsymbol{H}^{(l+1)}$ represents the latent feature representations of layer $l+1$.

 The steps to apply GCN to the field of multi-modal emotion recognition are as follows.
-First, each utterance is represented as a node in the graph, and edge relationships are constructed based on the context between utterances (i.e., if there is a dialogue between utterances, an edge is constructed).
+First, each utterance is represented as a node in the graph, and edge relationships are constructed based on the context between utterances.
 We then apply GCN to the constructed dialogue graph for speaker-level information extraction.
 Through the above process, the model can dynamically learn the correlation between sentences.
 According to the definition of Equation \ref{eq:gcn}, our formula for aggregating surrounding contextual utterence information is deformed as follows:

 where $W_{\theta_1}$ and $W_{\theta_2}$ are the learnable parameters, $\mathcal{N}_i^r$ represents the neighbor node under the relationship $r \in \mathcal{R}$.